 The flu is easy to pass from person to person.
 The virus also changes over time, which means you can get it over and over again.
+When the virus changes, annual flu shot ingredients change.
+Also, the protection you get from a flu shot lessens with time, especially in older people.
 That's why most people (age 6 months and older) should get the flu shot each year.

 Pneumococcal disease is a serious infection that spreads from person to person by air.
 It often causes pneumonia in the lungs, and it can affect other parts of the body.

 According to the Centers for Disease Control and Prevention (CDC), part of the federal government, adults who are 65 and older should have two pneumococcal vaccinations to help prevent the disease.
 You can get either of the two pneumococcal vaccines (but not both) when you get the influenza (flu) vaccine.
 Talk with your healthcare professional to find out when you should come back for the other pneumococcal vaccine.

 Diphtheria is also caused by bacteria.
 It is a serious illness that can affect the tonsils, throat, nose, or skin.
 It can spread from person to person.

 Pertussis, also known as whooping cough, is caused by bacteria.
 It is a serious illness that causes uncontrollable, violent coughing fits that often make it hard to breathe.
 It can spread from person to person.

 Tetanus, diphtheria, and pertussis can lead to death.